Slipped Capital Femoral Epiphysis in Children

 What is slipped capital femoral epiphysis in children?

 Slipped capital femoral epiphysis (SCFE) is a condition of the hip joint that affects children.
 In SCFE, the ball of the thighbone (femoral head) slips off the neck of the thighbone.
 SCFE is often described as being like a scoop of ice cream slipping off the top of a cone.
-It can affect 1 or both hips.
+It can affect one or both hips.